jackjliew/ai-openscale/getting-started.md

 ## Overview
 {: #gs-view-demo}

-Get a quick overview of {{site.data.keyword.aios_short}} by watching the following videos.
+Get a quick overview of {{site.data.keyword.aios_short}} by watching the following video.

 <p>
   <div class="embed-responsive embed-responsive-16by9">